yashsrivastava1408/Aether-Clinic/README.md

 *   **/k8s**: Kubernetes manifests for deployment.

 ---
-*Built with ❤️ for the Future of Healthcare.*
+*Built for the Future of Healthcare.*